lmtoy/lmtoy_2021-S1-US-3/README.md

 Current final RMS is down to just under 21 mK.
 Each dataset has a noise of around 100mK.
 100/sqrt(46-7)=16, so not quite as good as expected?
 Some systematics we can work on?

-Beam 1 always bad, Beam 5 often, Beam 6 has some low pattern, might be useful to try leaving it out for all
+Beam 1 always bad, Beam 5 often, Beam 6 has some low pattern, might be useful to try leaving it out for all?

 ### Creating the run files